zeke/hoods/README.md

 # hoods

-Give me a lat/lng and I'll give you a neighborhood
+Give me a lat/lng and I'll give you a neighborhood.

 See [hoods-as-a-service.herokuapp.com](https://hoods-as-a-service.herokuapp.com) for examples and an HTML5 geolocation demo.